dechamps/audiotools/README.md

 The above `plot_amplitude` command shows THD+N, relative to the total level of the measured signal.
 To plot absolute N+D, remove `--relative`.

+Note: the purpose of the highpass filter is to remove any DC offset, which can wreak havoc in this measurement.

-Note: `trim 0.02 -0.02` removes invalid data at the beginning and end of the signal that is caused by filter discontinuities.
+Note: `trim 0.5 -0.5` removes invalid data at the beginning and end of the signal that is caused by filter discontinuities.
 This invalid data can cause spurious outliers at the ends of the plot.